The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Scientifically, the method is based on two key ecological ideas.
 The first is successional vegetation ecology, which explains how plants naturally grow and change over time—from early pioneer species to mature forests.
 The second is potential natural vegetation (PNV), which refers to the plant communities that would naturally exist in a place if human disturbance were removed.

-In practice, the Miyawaki Forest Method doesn’t wait for natural regeneration to occur slowly over decades.
+In practice, the Miyawaki method doesn’t wait for natural regeneration to occur slowly over decades.
 Instead, native trees are densely planted at the beginning, and the site is carefully managed during the early years to help the forest establish.
 After this stage, ecological processes take over, allowing the forest to develop with minimal ongoing intervention.

 These scientific principles form the foundation for how Miyawaki forests are planted and managed.

 "But of course, the Miyawaki method was originally designed for Japanese evergreen forests, which are very different from the systems we have here.
-In particular, Perth has a very unusual ecological system.
+In particular, the Swan Coastal Plain of Perth has unique eco systems.

-The Banksia woodlands of the Swan Coastal Plain are a unique ecological system in southwest Australia, but over half have been cleared in the past century and the remaining fragments continue to face ongoing threats.
+The Banksia woodlands of the Swan Coastal Plain are a unique ecological system in southwest Australia, but over 80 percent have been cleared in the past century and the remaining fragments continue to face ongoing threats.
 Many of these woodlands are now listed as endangered under federal law, though some argue they should be classified as critically endangered (Van Etten & Slee, 2022; Urban Bushland Council WA Inc.).

 Why Forests Matter for People and Planet